programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

 ### Software/tool

 The lesson uses the following Python packages, introduced in context but listed here for reference:
-- [PyMARC](https://gitlab.com/pymarc/pymarc) reads and parses MARC records, in both binary and MARCXML form.
+- [PyMARC](https://gitlab.com/pymarc/pymarc) reads and parses MARC records.
+This lesson works mainly with the MARCXML form.
 - [pandas](https://pandas.pydata.org/) provides the DataFrame, the tabular structure we reshape records into.
 - [lxml](https://lxml.de/) parses HTML, used during acquisition to find downloadable files on an index page.
 - [undate](https://undate-python.readthedocs.io/) parses and validates the irregular publication dates common in catalogue records.